Numerical Analysis of the 1-D Parabolic Optimal Transport Problem: Computational Examples and Results

 \subsection{Mapping Functions That Are Close To Zero}

-\begin{example} \end{example} This is a case where our initial mass distribution, $f(x)$, is quite close to 0.
-Although the theory implies that any smooth function bounded away from 0 will work for $f$ and $g$, cases such as this prove to be more computationally difficult when using numerical methods.
-Even so, when the bounds on the error conditions are implemented correctly the finite difference scheme is able to converge within tolerance to the real solution of \eqref{OT}.
+\begin{example} \end{example} This is a case where the minimum of the initial mass distribution, $f(x)$, is close to 0.
+Although the theory implies that any smooth function bounded away from 0 will work for $f$ and $g$, cases such as this cause the error to become large and the code to fail unless we incorporate the error conditions \eqref{errorConditions} into our code.
+After the conditions \eqref{errorConditions} were properly incorporated into our code, we found that the finite difference scheme is able to converge within tolerance to the real solution of \eqref{OT}.

-Though the numerics show many interesting examples the computational complexity makes this scheme difficult to use for some choices of mass distribution.
-Consider the more general case of \eqref{920Ex}; $f : [-1, 1] \to \mathbb{R}$ such that $f(x) = \beta x + \frac{1}{2}$.
+Now consider the more general case of \eqref{920Ex}; $f : [-1, 1] \to \mathbb{R}$ such that $f(x) = \beta x + \frac{1}{2}$.
 If $\beta$ is very close to $\frac{1}{2}$ then $\min f$ is very close to zero.
 It follows from Theorem \ref{theo: error bound} that $\Delta t$ gets very close to zero.
 In practice this has meant millions of iterations to reach convergence and a very slow program.